 - 7.2.
-BOC to set-up the TP file, and publish for on-line entry, at the time when sanction is granted and provide the link to the HO for inclusion in the prospectus - 7.3.
-Entries can only be made by the Member Association of which the player / pair is a member, using the BWF on-line entry system - 7.4.
-The HO shall provide players, where requested, with letters to assist with visa applications - 7.5.
+BOC to provide the on-line entry link for inclusion in the prospectus. - 7.3.
+BOC to set-up the TP file - 7.4.
+Entries can only be made by the Member Association of which the player / pair is a member, using the BWF on-line entry system - 7.5.
+The HO shall provide players, where requested, with letters to assist with visa applications - 7.6.
 Local entries to be made through the on-line entry system by the MA by the closing date.
-The HO, in conjunction with the host MA to determine how local entries are managed - 7.6.
-It is recommended that the HO sets up a spreadsheet to track entries as they are received - 7.7.
-The closing date for entries shall be four weeks prior to the start of the tournament on a Tuesday 23:59 KL time as per BWF regulations - 7.8.
+The HO, in conjunction with the host MA to determine how local entries are managed - 7.7.
+It is recommended that the HO sets up a spreadsheet to track entries as they are received; also noting the key contact address for each MA entered.
+BOC can provide the template - 7.8.
+The closing date for entries shall be four weeks prior to the start of the tournament on a Tuesday 23:59 KL time as per BWF regulations - 7.9.
 BOC holds and manages the TP file, entries, M & Q reports, seeding reports and draw processes.
 Once the draws are published BOC will send the TP file and license to the HO who are then the holders of the "master TP file"